 Earthlings Think We're Cool

-Through the development of our rovers, we get to experience real-world Mars challenges without ever leaving Earth.
+Through the development of our rovers, we are able to take on real-world Mars challenges without ever leaving Earth!

 We take pride in the functionality, style, and performance of the hardware and software that give life to our rovers.

-Our excellence in research and design, all through student hands, has not only gained us experience, but it has raised the standards for innovative
+Our excellence in research and design, all through student hands, has not only contributed to our experience, but it has raised the standards for innovative

 Do-It-Yourself rover design.